drawveloper/vex/README.md

-# vex - the VTEX Extension platform (of platforms)
+# vex - the VTEX Extension platform

 `vex` is an open-source `Commerce Platform As Code` tool built on top of `deno` and `git`.
 The `vex` toolset allows teams to **compose and deploy** a fully-functional `Commerce Platform` to the VTEX edge cloud within minutes instead of months.